2i2c-org/team-compass/projects.md

 2. **Define the project's strategic goal**.
 What is the overarching purpose for working on this project?
 How does it fit in with the overarching [strategic goals of 2i2c](strategy.md)?
 3. **Key Outcomes**.
 What are some concrete outcomes that we wish to get from this project?
 What are things we can use to define success?
 4. **Project Information** What's the "source of truth" for this project?
 Where does project management and tracking take place?
 Where do we track progress?
 What about to-do items?
 Where does communication happen around this project? (e.g., in a GitHub repository, in Slack, in a Google doc).
-5. **Project Shepherds**.
-Who ensures that this project is running smoothly, hitting its goals, and unblocking people?

 ## University of Toronto pilot hub